Submission Process/Deadline for Entries

 We will begin accepting submissions starting January 1, 2018.
 All entries must be submitted via the official online submission form, which will appear on this website after submissions open.
 Entries must arrive by June 1, 2018.

 A public screening and awards presentation will be held in conjunction with the 21st annual Maine International Film Festival on Saturday, July 21, 2018 at 12:30 p.m.

 - Films will be judged by category: Narrative, Documentary, and Creative (animated, experimental, etc.)

-- Works are selected by a qualified panel of judges on the basis of: Originality, Content, Style, and Technique
+- Works are selected on the basis of Originality, Content, Style, and Technique

-- Submitted movies are reviewed by 3 judges, usually an educator, a media arts professional, and a MSFVF alumnus/a.
+- Submitted films are reviewed by a committee consisting of educators, media arts professionals, and MSFVF alumni.

-- Winners & finalists receive a certificate of merit.
+- In addition to scholarship prizes for winners, finalists and honorable mentions receive a certificate of merit.
 Prizes vary annually.

 - Open to Maine residents 19 years of age and younger